ronbfernandez/etl-project/README.md

 We used 2 different datasets in the category of Movies, which were found in Data.world.
-We based our Query analysis on 2 questions for Movies from the year 1989 - 2019:
+We based our Query analysis on 2 questions for Movies from the years 1989 - 2019:

 1) Query on movies with the most earnings